 Comprehensive Emergency Management Plan (CEMP)

-A comprehensive emergency management plan is a basic plan with elements which address all natural and man-made disasters to which a political subdivision is vulnerable.
+A comprehensive emergency management plan is a basic plan with elements that address all natural and man-made disasters to which a political subdivision is vulnerable.
 The comprehensive emergency management plan specifies the purpose, organization, core capabilities, and responsibilities of the various agencies involved in disaster response and recovery.
 These responsibilities are broken down into what is referred to as ESFs (Emergency Support Functions).